TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphLdapServerAssociationsPost"></a>
 # **graphLdapServerAssociationsPost**
-> graphLdapServerAssociationsPost(ldapserverId, contentType, accept, body)
+> graphLdapServerAssociationsPost(ldapserverId, contentType, accept, body, xOrgId)

 Manage the associations of a LDAP Server